AynalemN/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	* if the node does not exist, return `NULL`
 8. Sum list - Write a function that returns the sum of all the data (n) of a `listint_t` linked list.
 	* if the list is empty, return `0`
+9. Insert - Write a function that inserts a new node at a given position.
+	* where `idx` is the index of the list where the new node should be added.
+Index starts at `0`
+	* Returns: the address of the new node, or `NULL` if it failed
+	* if it is not possible to add the new node at index `idx`, do not add the new node and return `NULL`